 The product and wastewater flow through an RO are a function of the hydraulic design of the machine and can only be changed modestly.
 Since water density varies markedly with temperature, warm water (e.g., 77° Fahrenheit) will flow much faster through a membrane than water of 40° Fahrenheit (the flowrate at various temperatures is widely available from manufacturers and is referred to as “flux rate” of the membrane).
 Most manufacturers list their design specifications based on 77° F water.
 This has caused many end-users who do not understand this consideration, to improperly select an RO machine since municipal water in many cities may reach lows of 40° F – 45° F during the winter while well water typically averages 55° F year around in much of the US but can be 75° F or warmer in the SE US.
 It is important this parameter be considered during the design stage.
 In addition to the RO, this design consideration must be applied to the pretreatment equipment since it must handle higher flows during warmer months.

-WaterProfessionals® will work with you to identify pertinent variables to assure the pretreatment and the RO machine(s) are designed to meet your requirements under all operating conditions.
+WaterProfessionals® will work with you to identify pertinent variables to assure the pretreatment and the RO machine(s) are built to meet your requirements under all operating conditions.

 Read about how WaterProfessionals® solved a water problem for the US Army Corps of Engineers by utilizing two (2) 300 gpm reverse osmosis machines with pretreatment.